How to Ask Your Boss for a Promotion

 Before scheduling a formal meeting where you pitch your idea for a promotion, it may be useful to informally talk to your manager about it.

-Furthermore, during your employee reviews, let your manager know that you are open to growth opportunities in the future.
+Furthermore, during your performance reviews, let your manager know that you are open to growth opportunities in the future.

-These conversations will help you determine whether or not your manager sees you as a good fit for a promotion and what you can expect when an opportunity lines up.
+These conversations will help you determine whether your manager sees you as a good fit for a promotion and what you can expect when an opportunity lines up.

 Tip #4: Choose the right time to ask